How to Create A New Year Health Challenge

 There is something to be said about the motivation people experience in January.
 A new year represents new opportunities.
 We think of how we want to reinvent ourselves in the new year — how can we feel better, and do better?
 For wellness professionals, the motivation that new and existing clients experience can be harnessed into a more effective way at making strides towards a healthier lifestyle — and there’s no better way to utilize that energy than with a January wellness challenge.

 A wellness challenge is a great opportunity to engage with clients.
 By setting achievable goals throughout the month, a whole group of clients are able to use their new year motivation to take concrete steps towards change.
+Discover the best ways to support these goals for clients with Healthie’s practice management software.
+Organize your practice, manage client scheduling, develop offerings and more with our Free Starter Plan.

 Follow the steps outlined below to create a successful January health challenge: